-The Group offered a full range of asphalt mixing plants from small to large-scale to cater to the needs of different customers.
-The asphalt mixing plants can be divided into two main categories: (i) conventional hot-mix asphalt mixing plant ("Conventional Plant") and (ii) recycling hot-mix asphalt mixing plant ("Recycling Plant").
+The asphalt mixing plants, being the core products are divided into two main categories: (i) conventional hot-mix asphalt mixing plant ("Conventional Plant") and (ii) recycling hot-mix asphalt mixing plant ("Recycling Plant").
 The asphalt mixtures produced by the asphalt mixing plants of the Group can be used in the construction and maintenance of all levels of roads and highways.
 The Recycling Plants of the Group, in addition to producing regular asphalt mixtures, can also produce recycled asphalt mixtures which contain a combination of reclaimed asphalt pavement and new materials such as bitumen, aggregates and fillers.
 The use of Recycling Plants achieves the objectives of resources recycling and cost saving in the production of asphalt mixtures.
+In addition, RAP crushing equipment and sand manufacturing machine are newly developed products, which combined with our existing advanced asphalt mixture technology to be a comprehensive solution for our customers.